+Screencasting.
+Stagingconnections.
+Does your innovation program have legs?
 I was talking with an innovation practitioner in a firm recently and he admitted that if he were "hit by a bus" or left the organization, that action would probably effectively end the innovation effort in his firm.

-His organization's innovation efforts don't have deep roots, or perhaps the program does have legs, unfortunately they are attached to the main idea champion.
-Right now, in a lot of organizations, I suspect that this is a common occurrence.
+What can this tell us about innovation?
+First, it aligns well to the castles and ships theory.
+PoducateMe.
 The entire PoducateMe guide is available to view online free-of-charge.

 Fully printable PDF copies of the PoducateMe Podcasting Guide may be purchased and immediately downloaded for $19.95 ($17.95 for students and educators).
 PoducateMe.com and the PoducateMe Podcasting Guide ©2007-2010 by Micah Ovadia Printable copies of the PoducateMe Podcasting Guide are available for purchase and immediate download from the printed guide purchase page Site hosted by IXWebHosting Micah Ovadia.